CarterTheMan/COM-S-327/Final/README.md

 .
 END

+test.txt is an example of what the input files should look like.

 It reads all of the candies on the input file, and then does three things to
 them:
 1. Prints out all of the candies sorted by the total price with the highest total price being at the top.